hanuljeon95/hanuljeon95.github.io/_posts/2023-01-01-Post-CHEESE-List-of-Problems.markdown

    (The rough idea of the proof in [Z14] is approximating $V_\alpha$ using Subset Collection. $\mathsf{CZF}$ itself does not prove $V_\alpha$ is a set, but $\mathsf{CZF}$ can prove its set-approximation exists.)

-1. Can we define a constructive analogue of a Berkely cardinal?
+1. Can we define a constructive analogue of a Berkeley cardinal?

 ----